filswan/multi-chain-storage/README.md

 - **start_from_blockNo:**  scan data from this block number
 - **start_from_blockNo:**  the time between each scan of the blockchain

+### .env
+- **privateKeyOnPolygon**: private key of the wallet used to execute contract methods on the polygon network and pay for gas

 ## The Payment Process

-- First, users upload a file they want to backup to filecoin network, then use the currencies we support to send tokens to our contract address. <br>
+1. Users upload a file they want to backup to filecoin network
+2. User pay currencies we support to send tokens to our payment contract address, see [Configuration](#Configuration)
-- Second, payment-biridge scans the events of the above transactions
-- Third, when the event data that get in second step meet the conditions, and then the user can perform the filecoin network storage function
+3. MCS writes the transaction info to our system
+4. MCS scan those source files uploaded and paid but not yet created to car files, and then do the following steps:
+   1. compute the max price for each source file, based on the source file size, token paid, and exchange rate betwee USDC and wFil
+   2. if the scanned source file size sum is more than 1GB or the earliest source file to be merged to car file is more 1 day ago, then MCS will do the following steps by calling Swan Client API, see [Swan Client](https://github.com/filswan/go-swan-client)
+      1. create car files, use the minimum max price among the source files to be merged as the max price for the whole car file
+      2. upload car files
+      3. create task on swan platform
+5. Market Matcher allocate miners for the car file created in last step
+6. MCS send deals by calling Swan Client API, see [Swan Client](https://github.com/filswan/go-swan-client)
+7. MCS Scan Scheduler module scan the deal info from lotus
-- Fourth, when the user's storage is successful, it will be scanned by the dao organization, and then dao signed to agree to unlock the user's payment.
+8. When DAO organization find the deal succeeds, and then they will sign to agree to unlock the user's payment.
-- Fifth, If more than half of the dao agree, the payment bridge will unlock the user's payment, deduct the user's storage fee, and the remaining locked virtual currency Is returned to the customer's wallet
+9. After more than half of the dao agree and after 1 minute later of the last DAO signature, MCS will unlock the user's payment, release the moeny spent on send deal to mcs payment receiver address, see [Swan Client](https://github.com/filswan/go-swan-client)
+10. After all deals of a car file are unlocked, MCS refund the remaining money to user wallet address used when pay in step 2.

 ## Database table description
 You can get db table ddl sql script in $GOPATH/src/payment-bridge/script/dbschema.sql <br>